srajiang/skills-terrain-visualizer/README.md

 ## Technologies and Technical Challenges

-This project is built on a MongoDB, Mongoose, Express backend, with a React / Redux frontend and 3Js for data visualization.
-I used React Hooks, Styled Components and an overall componentized structure throughout this project.
+This project will be built on a MongoDB, Mongoose, Express backend, with a React / Redux frontend and 3Js for data visualization.
+I use React Hooks, Styled Components and an overall componentized structure throughout this project.

-### A Progressive Web App
-PWAs allow for features including push notification, home screen icon, full-screen and offline first functionality, providing a native-like experience for the user.

-### Mobile-First Design
-A design strategy where you start sketching and prototyping the smallest screen first and work your way up to larger screens.
-Essentially, it’s about delivering the right user experience to the right device.

 ### Technical Challenges